New binary black hole mergers in the LIGO--Virgo O3a data: Posteriors for the new events

 \section{Posteriors for the new events}

 Here we present the parameter estimation posteriors for the new events reported in this work under priors that are uniform in detector-frame constituent masses (as in GWTC-2.1 and 3-OGC), effective spin (for more details on the flat effective spin prior, see \cite{flat_chieff_prior_o1event1216_formation_channels2019} or \cite{ias_gw190521_prd2021olsen}), and comoving $VT$ (using a $\Lambda$CDM cosmology with Planck15 results \cite{cosmology_planck2015}).
 The samples are publicly available at \url{https://github.com/seth-olsen/new_BBH_mergers_O3a_IAS_pipeline}.
-We use a new parameter estimation software called \texttt{cogwheel}, created by the authors of this paper and to be released for public use in a forthcoming publication.
+We use a new parameter estimation software called \texttt{cogwheel}, created by the authors of this paper and recently released for public use (accessible at \url{https://github.com/jroulet/cogwheel}, described in Ref.~\cite{IAScogwheel_roulet2022prd}).
 The parameter estimation software uses the \texttt{PyMultinest} sampler \cite{pymultinest} (based on the \texttt{MultiNest} importance nested sampling library \cite{multinest_orig_Feroz2007, multinest_orig_Feroz2007, multinest_Feroz2013}) and these posteriors were generated with a log-evidence tolerance value of $0.1$ and 8192 live points.